La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

 ## Appendix: _Gua!spi_ Grammar in Backus-Naur Form

-``Discourse'' is the root grameme.
+Discourse is the root grameme.
 Grammar for quoted non-_gua\spi_ text is not shown, but foreign predicates and quoted _gua\spi_ are processed by this grammar and are recognized at the organizational syntax level.
 A procedural definition shows the simplicity of the grammar more clearly.

 <table width="100%">
   <colgroup>